A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Search for the global maximum

-\begin{lemma} \csg{Suppose that $\varphi(\boldsymbol{x}^\ast)$ is strictly larger than $\varphi(\boldsymbol{x}_\tau)$ for all $\tau\geq 1$ with $\tau\neq \tau^*$.
-Then the conclusion of Lemma~\ref{Lemma_max} holds. } \end{lemma}
+\begin{lemma} Suppose that $\varphi(\boldsymbol{x}^\ast)$ is strictly larger than $\varphi(\boldsymbol{x}_\tau)$ for all $\tau\in [1,\infty]$ with $\tau\neq \tau^*$.
+Then the conclusion of Lemma~\ref{Lemma_max} holds. \end{lemma}

-\begin{proof} \csg{Direct substitution shows that $\frac{\partial}{\partial \alpha} \varphi (\boldsymbol{x}^\ast) = 0$.
+\begin{proof} Direct substitution shows that $\frac{\partial}{\partial \alpha} \varphi (\boldsymbol{x}^\ast) = 0$.
 Hence, since $\boldsymbol{x}^\ast = \boldsymbol{x}_{\tau^\ast}$, it follows from Lemma~\ref{claima} that $\boldsymbol{x}^\ast$ is a stationary point of $\varphi$.
-Using (\ref{value-at-stat-point}) we may confirm that (\ref{Lmax1}) holds, and direct substitution (with the help of a computer algebra package such as Maple) shows that (\ref{Lmax2}) holds.}
+Using (\ref{value-at-stat-point}) we may confirm that (\ref{Lmax1}) holds, and direct substitution (with the help of a computer algebra package such as Maple) shows that (\ref{Lmax2}) holds.

-Combining (\ref{Lmax2}) with Lemma~\ref{lem:A3} shows that $\det(-H^\ast) > 0$. \csg{ It follows that $\det(H^\ast) = (-1)^4\, \det(-H^\ast)>0$, so $H^\ast$ has an even number of positive eigenvalues (counting multiplicities).
+Since the Hessian $H^\ast$ is real and symmetric, there exists an orthogonal basis of $\mathbb{R}^4$ consisting of eigenvectors.
+Combining (\ref{Lmax2}) with Lemma~\ref{lem:A3} shows that $\det(-H^\ast) > 0$.
+It follows that $\det(H^\ast) = (-1)^4\, \det(-H^\ast)>0$, so $H^\ast$ has an even number of positive eigenvalues (counting multiplicities).
 If there are at least two positive eigenvalues (counting multiplicities) then we can find a vector $\boldsymbol{w}$ which is orthogonal to $(1,0,0,0)^t$ which is a linear combination of eigenvectors with positive eigenvalues.
-Moving away from $\boldsymbol{x}^*$ in the direction of $\boldsymbol{w}$ would increase the value of $\varphi$, contradicting Lemma~\ref{claima}. } Therefore, we conclude that $H^\ast$ is negative definite, which implies that $\boldsymbol{x}^\ast$ is a local maximum of $\varphi$.
+By Taylor's Theorem, moving away from $\boldsymbol{x}^*$ in the direction of $\boldsymbol{w}$ would increase the value of $\varphi$, contradicting Lemma~\ref{claima}.
+Therefore, we conclude that $H^\ast$ is negative definite, which implies that $\boldsymbol{x}^\ast$ is a local maximum of $\varphi$.